 However, we have started to find locations in some of our favorite spots that have become go-to options.
-That is, places we have found that we can count on to be a reliable choice for dining, exploring or lodging.
+That is, places we have found that we can count on.
+Reliable choices for dining, exploring or lodging.
 Such is the Edison Beach House.

 A Wonderful Discovery

 We were duly impressed on our first visit.
-There we had a 3 room suite ( kitchen/ dinning room, living room and bedroom) with sliding glass doors on to a balcony overlooking the Gulf on the north side of the building.
+There we had a three room suite.
+We had a kitchen/dinning room, living room and bedroom.
+There were sliding glass doors leading to a balcony overlooking the Gulf on the north side of the building.
 It was impressive and we had a lot of fun.

 This engendered a second visit.
-On our second go ’round we were two stores higher and on the south side of the building.
-At first blush I was a bit disappointed, it was a one room suite with a full kitchen, sofa, TV, dinning table. and a queen bed.
-It did have a view of the famous Fort Myers Beach pier but the view did not seem as panoramic and we also could see part of the Times Square area.
+On our second go ’round we were two stories higher.
+This time we were on the south side of the building.
+At first blush I was a bit disappointed.
+Thia was a one room suite with a full kitchen, sofa, TV, dinning table. and a queen bed.
+It did have a view of the famous Fort Myers Beach pier.
+Bur the view did not seem as panoramic and we also could see part of the Times Square area.

 It was not until later that we discovered what a nice room we had drawn.

 When you are on the Gulf side of Florida, you naturally look forward to the sunset.
-Seeing the sun go down over the water is something special and a lot of folks gathered on the beach to enjoy it with you.
+Seeing the sun go down over the water is something special.
+Moreover, a lot of folks gathered on the beach to enjoy it with you.
 But did you know there are places where you actually can see the sunrise as well?

-The Edison Beach House is exactly one of those locations and upon realizing we had a front row seat, we took advantage of every second.
-The folks at the hotel have helped immensely by posting the local sunrise and sunset times on the back wall of the elevator so you cannot miss them.
+The Edison Beach House is exactly one of those locations.
+Upon realizing we had a front row seat, we took advantage of every second.
+The folks at the hotel have helped immensely by posting the local sunrise and sunset times on the back wall of the elevator.
+There, you cannot miss them.
 We took note and on our second morning we were ready for the experience.